At Rockefeller Center is the most famous Christmas tree in New York

 Wintertime in New York means: Ice skating is back on.
 I’m not the only one who feels slightly claustrophobic about the often preppy pushing and shoving on skates at Rockefeller Center.

 Accordingly, I recommend just taking a quick look at the big Christmas tree there and then taking a walk to the much more relaxed and interesting ice paradise, Bryant Park.

 If you want to overflow the skating rink at Rockefeller Center, go to Bryant Park

 At this time of year, the park offers a small winter adventure world with a large ice rink and the stylish and cosy restaurant Celsius.
 Inside you sit completely protected from the winter behind glass and outside you are also quite cozy with your own heat lamp.
-In addition, there are lots of small wooden stalls that invite you to go shopping – with all kinds of innovative and traditional gift ideas for yourself and others.
+In addition, many small wooden stalls invite you to go shopping – with all kinds of innovative and traditional gift ideas for yourself and others..